 This subsection details traps that are not alarms.
 These traps are sent with the severity varbind value of 'Indeterminate'.
 These traps don't 'Clear' and they don't appear in the alarm history or active tables.
 (The only log trap that does send 'Clear' is acPerformanceMonitoringThresholdCrossing).

 7.7.1 Intrusion Detection System (IDS)

-Note: Applicable to all products except MediaPack Series.
+Note: These trap events are applicable to all products except MediaPack Series.

 7.7.1.1 IDS Threshold Cross Notification Trap